José Ozámiz: World War II

 When the Japanese occupied the country during World War II, Ozámiz was among those who accepted a post in the Japanese government with the blessings of the guerrilla movement who saw that his position would allow him to move discreetly.
 He became chairperson of the Games and Amusement Board.
-Then in May 1943, he came to Mindanao to contact Fertig.
+In May 1943, he came to Mindanao to contact Fertig.
 He came by boat accompanied by Jose Maria and Pelong Campos of Aloran.
 During his arrival in Mindanao, he met Fertig and Parson, both major leaders of the guerrilla movement.

 On his way home, Ozámiz's family was under house arrest.
 He went back to Manila in February 1944.
 He was arrested by Japanese Kempetai on February 11 on his wife's birthday.
 He was condemned to be executed.
-A Filipino nicknamed "makapili" played a part in his downfall along with twenty-nine other fellow Filipino who also got arrested at the same time.
+A Filipino nicknamed "Makapili" played a part in his downfall along with twenty-nine other fellow Filipinos who were also arrested at the same time.
 They were the core of the guerilla movement in Manila.

-On the same day, he was beheaded at the Manila North Cemetery, alongside 29 guerilla members, by the Japanese during their occupation of the Philippines during World War II for his involvement in the Resistance Movement.
+Ozámiz was beheaded at the Manila North Cemetery, alongside 29 guerilla members, by the Japanese during their occupation of the Philippines during World War II for his involvement in the resistance movement.